 Dealing With a Fear of Blindness

-Now, what is very common is a fear of blindness, as well as believing that something is causing you to go blind.
-That's because the vision problems from anxiety can often seem pronounced, and when they're accompanied by other symptoms - such as eye pain - it often feels like something must be going wrong in your eyes.
+What is very common is a fear of blindness, as well as believing that something is causing you to go blind.
+That is because the vision problems from anxiety can often seem pronounced, and when accompanied by other symptoms, such as eye pain, it often feels like something must be wrong.

 Fear of going blind, is a very real fear, especially if your vision has been impacted by your anxiety.
-So it should be noted that if you haven't gone blind and you find yourself extremely worried about it without medical reason, that's likely a symptom of anxiety.
+So it should be noted that if you haven't gone blind and you find yourself extremely worried about it without medical reason, it is likely a symptom of anxiety.

 Overcoming Your Anxiety Over Blindness

 The key is to talk to your doctor.
 Anxiety does not cause blindness.
 Treating your anxiety will give you the best opportunity to experience a better quality of life.